 The COI Committee determines that there is minimal risk with the conflict situation.
 A COI Management Plan will not be drafted, but you are notified of any conditions for compliance, for example:

-- Recusal from board decisions, purchasing decision, etc.
+- Recusal from board decisions, purchasing decisions, etc.

 - Disclosure of the conflict situation in publications or presentations

-The COI Committee drafts a COI Management Plan for the specific conflict situation for you to review.
+The COI Committee drafts a COI Management Plan for the specific conflict situation.
 The details of a management plan vary per the risk level of the conflict situation.
 Common management options include, but are not limited to:

 - Appointment of non-conflicted faculty to various roles (e.g., ombudsperson, PI on project, monitor for the project).